-The best available science is used by sanctuary scientists and managers working to address priority resource conservation and management issues.
-As priorities change and new issues emerge, each sanctuary develops new science needs and questions and works with partners to address them.
+The best available science is used by Sanctuary scientists and managers working to address priority resource conservation and management issues.
+As priorities change and new issues emerge, each Sanctuary develops new science needs and questions and works with partners to address them.

 Education and Outreach Material

-Discovery of Sound in the Sea offers many resources related to the issue of noise in the ocean.
+Discovery of Sound in the Sea website offers many resources related to the issue of noise in the ocean.

 Podcast on Noise and Soundscapes in National Marine Sanctuaries with Dr. Leila Hatch.